 “The environmental benefit of recycling our mobile phones is gained from avoiding future greenhouse gas emissions, saving energy, protecting the environment and conserving natural resources,” says MobileMuster’s Larissa Shashkof.
 “It is also 100 per cent carbon-neutral recycling.”

-Hot Tip: Smartphones aren’t the only devices full of valuable, reusable and recyclable materials.
-Chargers, cables and accessories and other kinds of tech are all recyclable – think computer monitors, keyboards, hard drives, mice and printers.
+Hot tip: Smartphones aren’t the only devices full of valuable, reusable and recyclable materials.
+Chargers, cables, accessories and many other kinds of electronics are all recyclable – think computer monitors, keyboards, hard drives, mice and printers.
 These can all be taken to your nearest Officeworks as part of the Bring it Back program.

 SEE ALSO: Electronic Recycling: Everything You Need to Know